winwiz1/crisp-csv/README.md

 ## Usage
 ### Data Location
 At run-time the production build of the utility requires a readable and writeable subdirectory `csv/` to exist in the directory that contains the executable.
-It will look for the `epidemiology.csv`.and `index.csv` files in this subdirectory.
+It will look for the `epidemiology.csv` and `index.csv` files in the subdirectory.
 To satisfy this requirement for the cloned repository download the [`epidemiology.csv`](https://storage.googleapis.com/covid19-open-data/v2/epidemiology.csv) and [`index.csv`](https://storage.googleapis.com/covid19-open-data/v2/index.csv) files into the `crisp-csv/build/csv/` directory.
 ### Running the Utility
 - On Linux execute: `./run.sh`
-- On Windows execute: `run.cmd`
+- On Windows execute: `run.cmd`<br/>
 The utility will run in WSL.
  - If using VS Code (started by `ide.cmd`), type `build/crisp-csv` in the Terminal window.

 The output file and the two error files with rejected epidemiology and index records will be created in the `csv/` subdirectory.
 Already existing files will be overwritten.